A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations: Introduction

-The bounds motivate a joint sensitivity analysis that provides a practical tool for assessing the robustness of empirical conclusions to deviations from both parallel trends and no anticipation.
-This sensitivity analysis extends the breakdown frontier approach of \citet{mastenpoirier2020} to the DiD setting.
-Under simultaneous departures from two assumptions, there may be multiple combinations of anticipation and parallel trends violations where the qualitative conclusion of interest may or may not hold.
-The breakdown frontier partitions the assumption space into the region where a conclusion (e.g., $\text{ATT}_{1} > 0$) holds and the region where it fails.
-Intuitively, researchers can regard a result as robust when the desired conclusion continues to hold under substantial departures from both assumptions; conversely, minimal departures that overturn the conclusion indicate a lack of robustness.
+I propose a joint sensitivity analysis, based on the breakdown frontier approach of \cite{mastenpoirier2020}, as a practical tool for assessing the robustness of empirical conclusions.
+Under simultaneous violations of the two assumptions, the qualitative conclusion of interest may hold for some combinations of anticipation effects and parallel trends violations but fail for others.
+The breakdown frontier partitions the assumption space into the region where a conclusion (e.g.\ $\text{ATT}_{1} > 0$) holds and the region where it fails.
+Intuitively, a result is more robust when it continues to hold under larger departures from both assumptions.

+I illustrate the sensitivity analysis using two empirical applications.
+The first application studies prescription drug expenditures under the rollout of Medicare Part D using the data and empirical setting in \cite{engelhardtgruber2011}.
+There is scope for both anticipation and parallel trends violations: eligible individuals may defer prescription drug purchases until coverage begins \citep{alpert2016}, while drug spending may evolve differently for Medicare-eligible individuals than for younger, ineligible individuals even absent the reform.
+I assess the conclusion $\text{ATT}_{1}>0$ and use the two-year period between announcement and implementation to apply the benchmarking procedure.
+The procedure yields a negative calibrated range of anticipation effects, consistent with prior empirical evidence in \cite{alpert2016}.
+Throughout this range, smaller post-treatment parallel trends violations suffice to overturn the conclusion than under no anticipation, although the conclusion remains robust when these violations are no larger than the largest pre-treatment parallel trends violation.